balzaron/BlueTest-AutoBrowser/README.md

-#About
+# About
-    mioAuto is miotech automatic testing framework
+    it is an automatic testing framework of web test